The Clear Edge

 Enforcement method:

-Set calendar reminders for decision deadlines.
-When a decision appears, immediately categorize it and set a deadline based on the tier.
-When the deadline arrives, decide—even if it feels uncomfortable.
-Reasonable decision now beats a perfect decision never.
+• When the deadline arrives, decide—even if it feels uncomfortable.
+A reasonable decision now beats a perfect decision never.

 Week 4: Test Frameworks (6 hours)